-Soon after the outbreak of the Great War, Edward McTiernan, in company with many of his generation, had volunteered for military service.
-However, his offer of service had been rejected because of the fracture of his left arm, which he suffered at the turn of the century when he fell from the veranda in Glen Innes.
-It had never knitted satisfactorily.
-The arm was too weak to hold a rifle properly or to perform other duties of war service.
+Soon after the outbreak of the Great War, Edward McTiernan, in company with many of his generation, had volunteered.
+However, his offer of service had been rejected because of the fracture of his left arm, which he suffered at the turn of the century when he fell from the veranda in Glen Innis.
+It had never united satisfactorily.
+The arm was too weak properly to hold a rifle or to perform other duties of war service.
 McTiernan was rejected.
-But for the fall from the veranda, he might have died in Gallipoli or Flanders, as did so many young Australians of his generation.
+But for the fall from the veranda, he might have died in Gallipoli or Flanders, as did so many of his generation.

-Mr Justice Rich engaged the young McTiernan.
-For the first time he entered the milieu of the High Court of

-Australia He met every one of the justices except Richard Edward O'Connor.
+Mr. Justice Rich engaged the young McTiernan.
+He entered for the first time the milieu of the High Court of Australia.
+He met every one of the justices except Richard Edward O'Connor.
 Rich treated him kindly, inviting him to dinners at which he met some of the leaders of the Bar.
-Rich was a friend of George Flannery KC, then probably the most eminent expert in Constitutional Law at the New South Wales As a result of this encounter, Flannery persuaded Bar.
-McTiernan to join the New South Wales Bar and in 1916 moved his admission.
-As Associate to rich, the young Edward McTiernan drew a salary of six pounds a week.
-But the judge pointed out that it was not a job without a future.
+Rich was a friend of George Flannery KC, then probably the most eminent expert in Constitutional Law at the New South Wales Bar.
+As a result of this encounter, Flannery persuaded McTiernan to join the New South Wales Bar a.
+In 1916 moved his admission.
+As Associate to Rich, the young Edward McTiernan drew six pounds a week.
+But the judge pointed out that it was not a job with a future.
 He urged his Associate to consider a life at the Bar and this advice was wisely taken.
 Flannery invited McTiernan to read in his chambers.
-McTiernan agreed and began a career at the Bar which took him into all jurisdictions, although primarily into the New South Wales Equity Court.
+McTiernan agreed and began a career at the Bar which took him into all jurisdictions, though primarily into the New South Wales Equity Court.
 To supplement his income, the young barrister established a coaching business.
-His first class honours law degree, combined with his patient disposition and a fair measure of available time, soon resulted in a flourishing activity, instructing young legal hopefuls in the disciplines he had himself so lately learnt.
+His first class honours Law degree combined with his patient disposition and a fair measure of available time, soon resulted in a flourishing activity, instructing young legal hopefuls in the disciplines he had himself so lately learnt.